Your target for this term is either to get home by 5.30pm, go to the gym more often or fit that new kitchen you keep talking about.

 It may seem like a dream for overworked staff, but it is a reality at one school, which is trying to raise standards of learning by taking the strain from teachers.

-St John the Baptist Catholic comprehensive in Woking, Surrey, also offers staff a dry cleaning service, organic fruit and vegetable deliveries, on-site vehicle MoTs and servicing, as well as monthly visits by a masseuse.
+St John the Baptist Roman Catholic comprehensive in Woking, Surrey, also offers staff a dry cleaning service, organic fruit and vegetable deliveries, on-site vehicle MoTs and servicing, and monthly visits by a masseuse.

-Ani Magill, headteacher, said: "It's not possible for a teacher to do all the things that are expected of them and to teach well.
+Ani Magill, headteacher, said: "It's not possible for teachers to do all the things that are expected of them and to teach well.
 There are not enough hours in the week.

 "We ditched absolutely everything that doesn't have an effect in the classroom.
 About 99 per cent of the post goes in the bin.
 We tried to think what stressed teachers haven't got the time to do."

 To underline their commitment to giving teachers time to teach, staff are told to include one work-life balance target in their performance targets.